-The Robert J. Mahoney Award recognizes the achievements of an outstanding Visual Communications graduate who exhibits exceptional creativity and technical skills from concept to project execution in the area of visual communications.
-Nominees are selected based on a cumulative grade point average of 3.7 or higher and voted on by the department faculty.
-The award winner is selected following interviews with San Francisco visual communications professionals.
+The Robert J. Mahoney Award recognizes the achievements of an outstanding Visual Communications graduate who exhibits exceptional creativity and technical skills from concept to project execution in the area of visual presentation.
+Nominees are selected based on a cumulative grade point average of 3.7 or above and are voted on by the department faculty.
+The award recipient is selected following interviews with San Francisco visual communications professionals.